What You Need to Know Before You Contact ICBC

 If you have been in a car accident, the last thing you probably want to deal with is ICBC adjusters and lawyers.
 That is perfectly understandable.
 But the reality is that once you have sustained personal or property damage, time is of the essence.
 There are filing deadlines that must be met, and ICBC will pressure you to resolve your claim as quickly as possible, irrespective of the merits.

 You may be concerned that hiring a Vancouver ICBC lawyer will be an unnecessary burden and expense.
-But there is no risk to you: Preszler Law Firm represents ICBC claimants on a contingency basis.
+But there is no risk to you: Preszler Injury Lawyers represents ICBC claimants on a contingency basis.
 This means that you owe us nothing until we settle your claim with ICBC or win in court.
 We never demand upfront payments or retainer fees.